 At Basement Systems of Indiana, we specialize in crawl space repairs of all types.
 If you're experiencing a structural problem with your crawl space, we have a solution for you.
-We offer free estimates in Carmel, Indianapolis, Fishers, and surrounding areas.
+We offer free estimates in Carmel, Indianapolis, Fort Wayne, and surrounding areas.

 Strong, straight & adjustable.
 SmartJack® supports solve sagging floor problems in crawl spaces by stabilizing & leveling sagging beams.

 The SmartJack® Crawl Space Stabilizer is an adjustable supplemental support system used for sagging crawl spaces.

 It not only provides supplemental support to your failing structure -- it can also often lift failing floor joists or beams, restoring them to their original position.

 This crawl space support system is unique in that it's made with strong, corrosion-resistant, galvanized steel.
 Because your system will not develop rust, it will remain adjustable for years, should you need to perform future adjustments.